 How reliable or useful is that average then?

 What matters to YOU is the 20, 30, or 40 years you will be spending in retirement.
 Assuming an average performance only guarantees one thing: An unreliable result.
 That average almost never actually happens.

 Future Retirement Costs

 But most retirement calculators do not factor in the Controllable Costs that high net worth families care about.
-They just ask how long you’ll be retired, your current income, you age, your savings, your monthly expenses, and things like that.
+They just ask how long you’ll be retired, your current income, your age, your savings, your monthly expenses, and things like that.

 Likewise, they cannot incorporate Unpredictable Costs.

-Retirement calculators don’t work because they assume predictability and linear reality, neither of which have anything to do with the real world.
+Even the best retirement calculators don’t work because they assume predictability and linear reality, neither of which have anything to do with the real world.